markstgodard/stuff-reviews/README.md

-# Stuff Products
+# Stuff Reviews
 ## About
-Products service
+Reviews service